The Definitive Guide to Collagen Synthesis: What It Is, Why It Matters, and How to Increase It Naturally

 After the first week, keeping inflammation in the healthy range becomes more important for aiding the healing process — especially as you return to normal activities and exercises that could trigger ongoing inflammatory flair ups.

-Use eccentric exercise to boost connective tissue remodeling.
+Use Heavy Slow Resistance Training (HSR) to boost connective tissue remodeling.

 Think about the last time you did a belly flop into a swimming pool.